| MAYOR’S OFFICE |

-Because Cullman’s population is greater than 12,000, the Mayor does not preside over or serve as a member of the City Council.
-The Mayor does have veto power over any permanent action taken by the City Council, but the City Council can override the Mayor’s veto by a two-thirds vote.
+Because Cullman’s population exceeds 12,000, the Mayor does not preside over the City Council and is not a member of the legislative body.
+However, the Mayor holds veto authority over permanent actions taken by the City Council.
+A mayoral veto may be overridden by a two-thirds vote of the Council.

 About Mayor Woody Jacobs

-Woody Jacobs was born and raised in Cullman County.
-His father, Woodrow, owned a small accounting firm and his mother, Dean, served as Cullman County Clerk for a number of years.
-After graduating from Cullman High School, he attended Cullman College at Sacred Heart, and then went on to earn an accounting degree from the University of Alabama.
+Woody Jacobs is a lifelong resident of Cullman County.
+His father, Woodrow, operated a small accounting firm, and his mother, Dean, served for several years as the Cullman County Clerk.
+After graduating from Cullman High School, he attended Cullman College at Sacred Heart and later earned his accounting degree from the University of Alabama.

-Throughout his life, Woody has given back to the community he loves.
-He served as Cullman City Council President for eight years, from 2000-2008.
-He has also served as president of the local American Red Cross, president of the Cullman County Fair Association, treasurer of the Cullman Lions Club, and president of the Cullman Parks & Recreation Board.
-Currently, Woody serves as a deacon at Christ Covenant Presbyterian Church, board member of the Fixed Point Foundation, and coach for the Miracle League Braves.
+Mayor Jacobs has been deeply involved in community service throughout his life.
+He served as Cullman City Council President from 2000 to 2008 and has held leadership roles with several local organizations, including president of the American Red Cross (Cullman chapter), president of the Cullman County Fair Association, treasurer of the Cullman Lions Club, and president of the Cullman Parks & Recreation Board.
+He continues his service today as a deacon at Christ Covenant Presbyterian Church, a board member of the Fixed Point Foundation, and a coach for the Miracle League Braves.

-Woody began serving his second consecutive term as Mayor on November 2, 2020.
-He is happily married to Connie Marie (nee Voigt) Jacobs and is the proud father of son Tyler and daughter Hannah.
+Woody Jacobs began serving his third consecutive term as Mayor in November 2025.
+He is married to Connie Marie (Voigt) Jacobs and is the proud father of Tyler (Jennifer) and Hannah, and grandfather to Lincoln and Walker.

 Frequent Requests: